About the Ontario Hospital Association

 Ontario’s

-Acute Academic Hospitals, including three specialty pediatric hospitals, are
+acute academic hospitals, including two specialty pediatric hospitals, are

 affiliated with a medical school and have a significant teaching and research